CharukaK/quacc/README.md

-# quacc: A note taker on the terminal
+# quacc: A note taking tool on the terminal